Hiroreco/enreco-archive/recap-data/glossary/characters/heroes/liz-entry.md

 ## Trivia

+- In Chapter 1, Elizabeth had an impressive, almost theatrical habit—whenever she found herself in a different situation, a song would play in her head that perfectly matched the mood.
+Over the course of the journey, she cycled through at least ten different tracks.
-- As of Chapter 2, Elizabeth is the only one who has not missed a single day in this enigmatic journey.
+- As of Chapter 2, Elizabeth is **the only one** who has not missed a single day in this enigmatic journey.

 [liz](#easter:easter-liz)